APepey/ML-workshop/README.md

 Anyone is free to participate, even though the data is already a few years old and it is a pretty niche interest.
 I just believe in open data, and who knows, it might be useful to someone.

 Collection dates: 2019-2020
-Collecttion Sites: Kaev Seima District, Mindulkiri Province, Cambodia
+Collecttion Sites: Kaev Seima District, Mondulkiri Province, Cambodia

 Affiliation: Molecular Malaria Epidemiology Unit, Pasteur Institute of Cambodia